iluvjava/Maths/AMATH 501/Vector Calculus/Arch Length.md

 ---

-Let's stop using the vector notation and detnoes the parametric function as:
+Let's stop using the vector notation and denotes the parametric function as:
 $$r(t) = \begin{bmatrix}
 x(t) \\\\ y(t)
 \end{bmatrix}